AJV009/XeonAJ_AJV009/readme.md

 - DataCamp: Supervised Learning with Scikit-Learn
 - Nvidia DLI: Getting Started with AI on Jetson Nano
 - Julia Academy: Introduction to Julia and ML
+- App Brewery: Introduction to Flutter Development using Dart

 # Hobbies
 - Exploring more about Computer